The Obstacle Problem Arising from the American Chooser Option: Analysis of the free boundary

 Figure \ref{fig:main2} illustrates the behavior of the two free boundaries, $x_c^{\rm ch}(\tau)$ and $x_p^{\rm ch}(\tau)$, for $V(\tau, x)$.
 In this figure, we can observe that, as shown in Theorems \ref{thm:free-p} and \ref{thm:free-c}, $x_p^{\rm ch}(\tau)$ and $x_c^{\rm ch}(\tau)$ are strictly decreasing and strictly increasing in $\tau \in [0, T]$, respectively.
-Moreover, we can also verify the inequality \eqref{inq:frees}, which was discussed earlier. \begin{remark} By the method introduced in \cite{PS09} we can obtain that the free boundaries are Lipschitz continuous, i.e. $x_c^{\rm ch}$ and $x_p^{\rm ch}$ are Lipschitz continuous on $(0,T)$.
-Applying the boundary Harnack inequality \cite{CT24} in the Lipschitz domain $\mathcal{C}$ as in \cite[Prop 5.37]{Xav23} , we deduce that the free boundaries are of the class $C^{1,\alpha}$ for some $\alpha\in (0,1)$.
-Applying the higher order boundary Harnack inequality \cite{TEO22} further, we conclude that the free boundary is smooth. \end{remark}
+Moreover, we can also verify the inequality \eqref{inq:frees}, which was discussed earlier.